Alaa-thr/megaventoryTest/README.md

             - result.
     - getTax function:
         * is the responsible of getting a tax according to some filters.
-        * has 1 parameter which is an object that contains the filters to get a specific tax.(a tax has a unique ID and unique unique (Name with Value) => to get a specific tax).
+        * has 1 parameter which is an object that contains the filters to get a specific tax.(a tax has a unique ID and unique (Name with Value) => to get a specific tax).

 DISCOUNT:
 - Discount Service: